codewithwan/wa-web-js-docker/README.md

 ### Usage

-1. Scan the QR code displayed in the terminal to authenticate the bot with your WhatsApp account.
+1. Scan the QR code displayed in the terminal to authenticate the bot with your WhatsApp account.d
-2. Send a message "ping" to the bot, and it will reply with "Pong!".
+2. Send a message "ping" to the bot, and it will reply with "Pong!" after a 2-second delay and typing effect.
-3. Send a message "/cron" to the bot, and it will schedule a cron job to send a message back to you after 2 minutes.
+3. Send a message "/cron" to the bot, and it will schedule a cron job to send a message back to you after 2 minutes, with a 2-second delay and typing effect.

 ## Files